streampipes/streampipes-docs/docs/org.streampipes.processors.enricher.flink.processor.urldereferencing/documentation.md

 ## Description

-Append the html page as a string to event
+Parses and appends the html page as a string to event.
-Add a detailed description here

 ***

 ## Required input
+The URL Dereferencing processor requires an input stream that provides an input field of type 'string', representing the URL to dereference.

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+### URL
+The field containing the URL to dereference.

 ## Output
+The processor appends the extracted HTML page to each input event.